Cherreads

 "Then why—"

 "Because heroes don't grow without opposition."
 The entity's form shifted, showing Mike images: Superman pushing his limits against Doomsday.
 Batman rebuilding himself after Bane.
 Wonder Woman forging herself against Ares.
 "Not monsters.
 Not mindless evil.
 Purpose-built opposition.
-Villains who force evolution."
+Villains who force growth.
+To force the heroes in becoming better.
+Stronger."

 Mike felt his stomach drop.
 "You want me to..."

 "You understand how to break heroes so they become stronger.
+Like when a torn muscle regrows to become better.
 You've been doing it your entire career."
 The entity's presence felt almost gentle now.
 "You write trauma and resolve and purpose.
 You make them earn their victories.
 You make them real."

 "By writing them.
 Not by—" Mike gestured helplessly.
 "I can't actually fight Wonder Woman.
-I'd last three seconds."
+I'd last three seconds.
+Hell, I'll die from pissing myself before she could even get to me"

 "You won't fight her.
-You'll architect scenarios.
+You'll design scenarios.
 Build villains.
 Create opposition that forces growth in specific, necessary directions."
 The entity paused.
 "You'll be the villain they need, not the villain they want."

 "No." Mike shook his head.
 "No, there has to be another way.
 Tell them what's coming.
-Warn them."
+Warn them.
+Also was that the dark knight?"

 "Would you believe me if I told you?"